9 Family-Friendly Boat Party Game Ideas

 So, you're on a motor boat and the boat is out on the water.
 All you need for a great time is a tube or a pair of waterskis.
 Or a wakeboard.
 Or a kneeboard.
 Or anything else that floats and can be towed by a boat.
 Not much fun trying this stuff at the dock, FYI.
 I tried.
-A tube tied to a dock just isn't the same.
+A tube tied to a dock or anchored at the shore just isn't the same.

 While towing two wakeboarders, water skiers or tubers at the same time can be dangerous unless those holding the line are quite skilled, you can use time trial style races to have lots of fun.